-Option Description call_progress notification signaling - This is the default value.
+Option Description call_progress notification signaling - this is the default value.
 PortaSwitch® just re-sends 18x call progress responses and media received from the called party. audio_rbt - PortaSwitch® generates a local ringback tone when: An 18x Ringing response is received without the SDP.
-An 18x Ringing response is received with the SDP, but the RTP media packets are Inclusion of the SDF, but the KTT media packets are not received within a predefined timeout.
+An 18x Ringing response is received with Thi for Ringing response is received with the SDP, but the RTP media packets are not received within a predefined timeout.
 Early media (if provided by the called party) is relayed. mow - PortaSwitch® plays the Music on Waiting prompt upon receiving an 182 Queued response without the SDP.
-The rest of the 18x call progress responses are just resent to the called party. call_progress filter • full_progress - This is the default value.
+The rest of the 18x call progress responses are just re- sent to the called party. call_progress filter • full_progress - this is the default value.
 PortaSwitch® just re-sends early media and 18x call progress responses received from the called party. • ringing_only - PortaSwitch® turns all 18x call progress responses and media from the called party into a 180 Ringing message. early_media This defines a duration during which timeout PortaSwitch® waits for the RTP media packets upon receiving an 18x Ringing response with the SDP from the called party.
 If they are not received within the predefined timeout, PortaSwitch® generates its own ringback tone for the caller.